Syrah / Shiraz

 Food Pairing Mastery

 Syrah's structural tannins, savory complexity, and peppery character make it exceptionally versatile with protein-forward cuisines.
-Northern Rhône Syrah's peppery minerality pairs beautifully with game meats, herb-crusted lamb, charcuterie, and Mediterranean preparations, with its acidity cutting through rich sauces.
+Northern Rhône and Hawke's Bay Syrah's peppery minerality pairs beautifully with game meats, herb-crusted lamb, charcuterie, and Mediterranean preparations, with its acidity cutting through rich sauces.
 Warmer-climate Shiraz's riper profile complements charred meats, spiced preparations, and umami-laden dishes.
 The grape's affinity for smoky and savory characters makes it an ideal partner for barbecued meats and charcuterie boards.
 A practical note on spice pairing: high-alcohol Shiraz can intensify the perception of heat in very spicy dishes, so lower-alcohol examples are better suited when capsaicin levels are high.

 - Lamb, especially herb-crusted or grilled with rosemary and thyme: Syrah's peppery top note and firm tannins create a classic pairing across all climate styles